PhD Student Unionization

 Georgia has a “right-to-work” law, which means individuals represented by a union cannot be forced to join a union or pay union dues as a condition of continued employment.
 Represented individuals who do not join the union or pay dues are, however, still exclusively represented by the union and would have to abide by the terms contained in any collective bargaining agreement.
 Students who are not members of the union cannot deal directly with Emory or LGS about matters related to the bargaining agreement, and they are bound by the terms contained in any collective bargaining agreement.

+From a legal perspective, there is a fundamental difference between state and private universities.
+State universities are subject to state labor laws, whereas Emory, as a private university, is subject to federal labor laws and the National Labor Relations Act.
+Many states have provisions in their labor laws that exclude academic decisions from the collective bargaining process.
+Thus, there are protections in the applicable state laws that prevent unions from becoming involved in academic matters at public universities.
+Federal labor law has not been tailored to address the needs of higher education, so these protections are not currently included in federal law.
+Disagreements between PhD students at other universities have led to significant labor disputes such as strikes or lockouts.
 There are also differences in the types of roles PhD students serve in public and private universities.
 At public universities, the compensation PhD students receive for teaching and research is often tied directly to the cost of educating undergraduates.
 At private universities such as Emory, teaching and research is part of a PhD student’s training and professional development.
-Stipend support for PhD students at LGS remains constant throughout their time in the program, as long as they remain in good academic standing.
+Currently, stipend support for PhD students at LGS remains constant throughout their time in the program, as long as they remain in good academic standing.

 The Service Employees International Union (SEIU) is an international labor union that represents more than 1.8 million members.
 Individual employees are often directly represented by a local union, which is an organization affiliated with a larger national union, such as SEIU.
 According to filings with the Department of Labor, the SEIU collected more than $320 million in cash receipts in 2021.
 The SEIU has traditionally represented employees in healthcare, public services, and property services.
 More recently, the SEIU has targeted PhD student programs with union organizing drives, which would increase their membership.
-Though SEIU has initiated union organizing campaigns at universities over the past few years, PhD students at a number of universities remain unrepresented and/or do not have a collective bargaining agreement.

 About Bargaining Units